Many workplace problems can be resolved informally, for example through a quiet chat.

 If the employee raises a grievance during a disciplinary procedure

-If the disciplinary and grievance cases are related, the employer can deal with both at the same time.
+If the disciplinary and grievance cases are related, you can deal with both at the same time.